PlayResonance/whitepaper/tokenomics/rpt.md

 - **Protocol Revenue Sources:** Revenue is generated from in-game purchases of upgrades and additional game assets.
 - **Revenue Flow Back:** A portion of the revenue generated flows back into the Reserve Fund and Community and Ecosystem Allocation.
 - **Market Dynamics:** Token value is influenced by the demand for in-game asset upgrades and participation in minigames.

-## Governance and Decision-Making:
-- **DAO Structure:** The game ecosystem may introduce a DAO structure in the future, enabling RPT holders to participate in decision-making.
-- **Governance Token Mechanics:** If introduced, RPT may be used for voting on game-related proposals.
-- **Council Composition:** If a DAO is established, council composition will be determined by the community.

-## Validators or LSTs (Liquid Staking Tokens) Involvement:
-- **Role of Validators/LSTs:** There is no direct involvement of validators or LSTs in the RPT ecosystem.

-## Council Compensation and Elections:
-- **Compensation Models:** N/A as there is no council or team allocation for RPT.
-- **Performance-Based Compensation:** N/A.
-- **Election Process:** N/A as there is no council or team allocation for RPT.
-- **Council Rotation Period:** N/A.

 ## Security Measures:
 - **Smart Contract Audits:** Smart contracts related to RPT and cNFTs undergo third-party security audits.